 When picking out activities for 2-year-olds, start with their interests, as well as their current abilities, then create experiences that match these.
 Look for open-ended toys that can be used in a variety of ways, advises Rebecca Parlakian, a senior director of programs at the nonprofit children’s advocacy organization Zero to Three.
 This provides an opportunity for the child to develop multiple skillsets at the same time.

-They also like a challenge.
+Two-year-olds also like a challenge.
 “We want children to have fun, and having fun means they are challenged and it’s within their ability to master the challenge.”
 So, rather than propping your 2-year-old with a rattle, give them a puzzle or, better still, a set of blocks.
 At age 2 they might bang them together, but at age 3 they will build a house and by age 5, an entire village.

 Don’t be afraid to include your 2-year-old in household activities, as well.
 “As much as young children learn through play, they also learn through rich, responsive interactions with caregiving adults and peers.”
 When we bring children into our everyday activities, they experience it in the same joyful way as they experience play.
 This kind of involvement, when matched with a show of appreciation from the adult, ultimately strengthens bonds and relationships.